-It has good advice for those in therapy or thinking of engaging a therapist.
+Psychotherapy’s benefits & the right therapist for you are crucial concepts.
 When people call me to set up an initial session I recommend that they interview me as well.
-In other words, they are encouraged to ask me questions in the service of helping them determine of I am a “good fit” for them.
-It’s one of the things I do to help develop what psychotherapists call a “working alliance,” essentially team building.
+In other words, they are encouraged to ask me questions in the service of helping them determine if I am a “good fit” for them.
+It’s one of the things I do to help develop what psychotherapists call a “working alliance,” which is essentially team building.

-So what happens when I don’t have the tool for what my patient needs?
+So what happens when I don’t have the tool my patient needs?
 Often I go to a colleague for peer supervision.
 Sometimes I will read on the subject or go to a continuing education workshop.
 Once in a while the best answer is to suggest a consultation with another professional.

 The concept of counter-transference complicates this decision for the therapist.
 We need to be good and sure we aren’t pushing our patient away simply because we are frustrated, or because something about them irritates us.
 That something has more to do with who we are rather than the problem the client brings to us.,

 This is probably more information than you ever wanted so I’ll stop now.
 Let me just say that being a good therapist requires quite a bit of juggling, balancing, and constant assessment– not only of the patient but of ourselves.
 Consequently, to achieve that, our education and training never stops.
 That’s what makes us professionals.